IBM/java-microprofile-fault-monitoring/README.md

 ```

 ### @Timeout
-The `@Timeout` annotation allows you to define a duration for timeout.It prevents from an execution to wait for ever.
+The `@Timeout` annotation allows you to define a duration for timeout.
+It prevents from an execution to wait for ever.
 In the below example the timeout is 100ms after which the method will fail with a `TimeoutException`.

 ```
 /**